markenglish/pwnplugins/README.md

 Dropbox api plugin for pwnagotchi.
 Compatible with v1.5.3 and above which uses toml for configuration instead of yml

-# dropbox_ul steps
+# dropbox app console steps
-Create an app for dropbox @ https://www.dropbox.com/developers/apps/create generate and copy app token from your app console. copy the path/folder name.
+Create an app for dropbox @ https://www.dropbox.com/developers/apps/create. generate and copy app token from your app console. copy the path/folder name.